peterfmcnair/peterfmcnair.github.io/_posts/2023-11-15-drive-to-drive.md

 description:
 image:
 created: 2023-11-15T09:47+11:00
-updated: 2023-11-15T09:48+11:00
+updated: 2023-11-15T09:49+11:00
 ---
 # Moving files from one Google Drive to another
 I recently moved my important files from one google account (my 'burner' account) to another for the sake of security.

-This proccess was an absolute pain but I learned alot about gsuite files.
+This process was an absolute pain but I learned alot about gsuite files.